silverbulletmd/silverbullet-pub/README.md

 # Silver Bullet Publish
 SilverBullet is a simple tool to publish a a subset of your [SilverBullet](https://silverbullet.md) space as a static website.
+This repository is published to [publish.silverbullet.md](https://publish.silverbullet.md) using _Publish_ combined with [Netlify](https://netlify.com/).

 **Note:** this is still experimental, use at your own risk.